 \section{Conclusion}

-In this paper, we applied Swin Transformer and Transformer in Transformer to classify the chest X-ray images in In the Challenge of Chest XR COVID-19 detection and did model ensemble by using weighted average method.
-We achieved 0.9475 accuracy on test set and ranks 10 on the leaderboard.
+In this paper, we applied Swin Transformer and Transformer in Transformer to classify the chest X-ray images in In the Challenge of Chest XR COVID-19 detection.
+We did a model ensemble by using the weighted average method.
+We achieved 0.9475 accuracies on the test set and ranked ten on the leaderboard.